Choosing the best Spanish curriculum: 11 questions to ask

 In contrast, in light of available research, in Calico Spanish Stories supplements children will not be asked to do anything with individual vocabulary words disconnected from their meaning.
 We prefer to ask children to make meaning from basic levels like using blue to draw items that are usually that color or circling which characters can say something like “I’m big!”
 Children gradually increase their ability to make meaning with Spanish until, for example, they can fill in a chart and use it to present in Spanish information on what activities their family members like to do.
 These activity sheets are often adaptable to pre-literate or early-literate children; for more tips on adapting activity sheets for children who don’t yet know how to read or write, see this blog post.

 With Calico Spanish Stories, there’s no guessing game on what materials are and are not included.
 With your full access to the online program, you can use all of the materials supporting all four levels.
 You can view, download, and/or print the flashcards, the posters, and the activity sheets that accompany the program.
 In addition to the Video Stories, you can view and use the supporting storybook videos and song videos.
-In our online shop, you can also order full-color, professionally printed/bound copies of the Teacher’s Guide, Student Activities Book, flashcards, posters, storybook sets, and audio/music (which are, remember, already available to you in digital form on the subscription site).
+In our online shop, you can also order full-color, professionally printed sets of all our fun visuals: flashcards, posters, and storybooks (which are, remember, already available to you in digital form on the subscription site).

 8. Can children work independently?